backend-development/backend-development-textbook/source/rails_database_and_model.md

 Today there exist several Design Patterns and Libraries for solving this.
 The solution is called an Object Relational Mapper or ORM.

-Two Patterns used in Rails for this problem are ActiveRecord and ObjectMapper, both first described by Fowler in his 2003 book [Patterns of Enterprise Application Architecture](http://martinfowler.com/books/eaa.html).
+Two Patterns used in Rails for this problem are ActiveRecord and ObjectMapper, both described by Fowler in his 2003 book [Patterns of Enterprise Application Architecture](http://martinfowler.com/books/eaa.html).
 ActiveRecord is the default solution used in Rails, we will look into it in detail here.